As of January 1, 2017 I will be closing my business.

-My name is Phyllis Petcoff and I sell and collect Early American Pattern Glass, sometimes called Early American Pressed Glass.
-Either term refers to mostly mid to late nineteenth century tableware having matching designs on the various pieces, such as goblets, four piece table sets, pitchers, bowls, etc. I have been a student of this antique glass, an American decorative art, for 40 years and a dealer for more than 25 years.
+My name is Phyllis Petcoff and I have collected …and formerly sold Early American Pattern Glass,sometimes called Early American Pressed Glass.
+Either term refers to mostly mid to late nineteenth century tableware having matching designs on the various pieces, such as goblets, four piece table sets, pitchers, bowls, etc. I have been a student of this antique glass, an American decorative art, for 50 years and was a dealer for more than 30 years.

 The generally accepted dates for Pattern Glass are from about 1830-1915, when continuous molding machines were put into use, making hand work unnecessary.
 This process gave birth to Depression type glass.